 - 2 pounds Mahi Mahi fillets

-Combine all ingredients for the salsa in a bowl and set aside.
-This will allow the flavors to meld.
+- Combine all ingredients for the salsa in a bowl and set aside.

-In a small bowl combine the paprika, sea salt, chili powder, cumin and oregano.
+- In a small bowl stir together the paprika, sea salt, chili powder, cumin, and oregano.

-Use a paper towel to pat both sides of the mahi mahi dry.
+- Use a paper towel to pat both sides of the fish dry.
 Rub the seasoning onto both sides of the fillets.

-Heat the olive oil in a large skillet over medium heat.
-Gently place the mahi fillets in the skillet (you should hear a sizzle when it touches the oil).
+- Heat the olive oil in a large skillet over medium heat.
+Gently place the mahi mahi fillets in the skillet (you should hear a sizzle when it touches the oil).

 Pin for later!

 This post was originally published in March 2018.
 The content and photos were updated in August 2019.

 This was simple and delicious!
 We had no leftovers!